 A creative way – that works – is to ask a question in your title.
 Questions spark curiosity for the reader and gets them thinking.
 Even if they initially scroll past your article, from glancing at the title it can pose a question in their mind so that they get an urge to learn the answer.
 You’re often more likely to get someone interested in your article title if it’s engaging and questions are just the thing for that.

-It’s a fact.
-People don’t read on the internet, they scan.
+It’s a fact- people don’t read on the internet, they scan.
 By making your subheadings short, perhaps no longer than 4 words, people can quickly navigate through your post to read the parts most important to them.

 Although it’d be great if our viewers had time to spend time reading the entire post, in reality, they don’t.
 If you want people to be interested in your content, keep it brief and use simple, specific titles that get straight to the point.

 On the other hand, you can also use video to bring an extra bit of “wow” to your blog, assuming they’re appropriate for your audience.
-We find that as a creative digital agency, we’re able to experiment with the content we produce, that often including the beloved GIF.
+We find that as a creative digital agency, we’re able to experiment with the content we produce, that often includes the beloved GIF.

-Not only this but sites like Reddit, Facebook and Pinterest have a high authority when it comes to ranking well on Google.
+Not only this but sites like Facebook and Pinterest have a high authority when it comes to ranking well on Google.
 If your site has a little authority, it’s more likely that your article will show in the search results when posted on one of the main social channels.

 Whenever you are posting content that involves a third party, tag them.
 That way you’ll be tapping into their audience and inevitably generating more reach and brand awareness.
 For example, when iWeb attended the dotmailer Summit 2018, they “@ mentioned” a variety of brands and speakers also attending the event in their Twitter posts.

 Finally, it’s always good to finish a blog post with a call to action.
-May that be encouraging users to “contact us” “sign up” to the newsletter or similar.
+May that be encouraging users to “contact us,” “sign up” to the newsletter or similar.
 What often drives a lot more link clicks is by giving your users something in return for reading the article.